Howard H. Weitz, MD

 Advanced Heart Failure & Transplant Fellowship

 The Advanced Heart Failure and Transplant Fellowship Program at Thomas Jefferson University Hospital is a one-year program that requires fellows to obtain competencies in the 6 areas as defined by the ACGME to the level expected of a new advanced heart failure and transplant practitioner.
 To qualify, applicants will have completed a minimum of three years of residency training in Internal Medicine and an additional three years of fellowship training in Cardiovascular Disease accredited by the ACGME.
-The ACGME has just recently accreditated the Advanced Heart Failure and Transplant Fellowship Training program.
+As the ACGME has just recently recognized Advanced Heart Failure and Transplant Fellowship Training as a new program for accreditation, we anticipate accreditation once formal reviews have been completed.
 The fellow will be responsible for patients admitted to the Advanced Heart Failure and Transplant inpatient service, as well as, for patients referred for outpatient and inpatient consultation and follow-up.
 Daily inpatient rounds are conducted with an attending Advanced Heart Failure and Transplant specialist.
 The service is involved in evaluating and managing patients with advanced heart failure, some of whom will be evaluated for cardiac mechanical assist devices and cardiac transplantation to be performed here at Thomas Jefferson University Hospital.
 The fellow is integrally involved in the evaluation of these patients and participates in all management decisions.
 In addition, fellows will be required to observe and/or assist in cardiopulmonary exercise studies, mechanical assist device placement, orthotopic heart transplantation, and post-heart transplant right heart biopsies.
 The fellow will be expected to gain a current working knowledge of heart transplantation medicine, including the care of acute and chronic heart failure, use of mechanical assist devices, donor selection, recipient selection, pre- and post-heart transplant hemodynamic management, post-heart transplant immunosuppression, histologic interpretation and grading of biopsies, and long-term outpatient follow-up.
 The fellow will also be required to participate in clinical or basic science research under the guidance of an Advanced Heart Failure and Transplant mentor.

 Howard H. Weitz, MD